 Educating and Involving the Family

-However, the ways in which families can be most effective lies in transparent, clear avenues of support.
-A great deal of education surrounding the topic of addiction is needed for all involved to garner the best, most sympathetic, and unified support possible.
+However, families are most effective when their support is transparent and clear.
+A great deal of education surrounding the topic of addiction is needed for all involved to provide the most sympathetic and unified support possible.

 Regardless of which direction blame is being pointed, it never results in a unified approach to anything, Instead, it takes on an antagonistic language and tone.
 Rebuilding a supportive familial unit requires each individual to relinquish the idea of blame towards all other members of the family.
 Focusing on the present and future going forward can help to address their current situation, hurdles, and recovery plan.